TheLux83/100-days-of-code/log.md

 **Thoughts:** Got not much done today.
 But the vehicles are in the database.
 Next time I hope I can make the detail page look nicer

+### Day 41: March 21, 2020

+**Today's Progress**: Watched a tutorial about vscode.
+Setup my vscode.

+**Thoughts:** I had the idea of switching to vscode log ago now.
+And today I made the switch.
+I've tested vim as my daily driver, but I want to see, if the other ones are better.
+So from today on, I'll use vscode.

+### Day 42: March 22, 2020

+**Today's Progress**: Created passphrase lists from **diceware**.
+Created localization for the help text.
+Code Cleanup

+**Thoughts:** I've found that diceware has several lists for several languages.
+I've imported them and trimmed them down for my use case.
+Additionally I've created localization files for the help text.
+I've created one for german and one for english, but I think, that this isn't even necessary.
+But you know, I learned how to do that.
+And that is good :)